jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 Text of the returned document: some text to encode Shape of the embedding: (1, 768)
 ```

-As you can see, it's super easy!
-If you did not call `save_artifact`,
-you need to provide the `artifact_id` and `token`.
-`FinetunerExecutor` will automatically pull your model from the cloud storage to the container.

-On the other hand,
-if you have saved artifact locally,
-please mount the zipped artifact to the docker container.
-`FinetunerExecutor` will unzip the artifact and load models.

 In order to see what other options you can specify when initializing the executor, please go to the [`FinetunerExecutor`](https://hub.jina.ai/executor/13dzxycc) page and click on `Arguments` on the top-right side.